tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "How?
 What... what?
 What demon?
 When was this?
 Why?"

-Toby let out a tired sighed as if it would just take too much time and energy to explain.
+Toby let out a tired sigh as if it would just take too much time and energy to explain.

 "Not, there are three types of people," He explained, "People who hear stories... people who tell stories... and people who live stories.
 I'm not type one or two."